S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

    PasswordAuthentication no
    ```

-   This rule will essentially disable password authentication on root user, and rather would use SSH only to login.
+   This rule essentially disables password authentication on the `root` user and rather would allow only SSH logins.